pkdone/mongo-agg-schema-analyzer/README.md

 # MongoDB Aggregation Schema Analyzer

-Provides a JavaScript function to act like a _macro_ for generating a MongoDB Aggregation expression to introspect a collection of documents and infer its schema.
+Provides a JavaScript function to act as a _macro_ to generate a MongoDB Aggregation expression to introspect a collection of documents and infer its schema.
 The generated aggregation expression will construct the outline schema by inspecting a collection's documents, even where some or all are composed of a complex nested hierarchy of sub-documents.
 It descends through each document's nested fields collecting each sub-document and associated metadata into a flattened array of elements in the result.

 Currently the function only supports MongoDB version 5+ due to the use of the _$getField_ operator.
-However, for earlier versions of MongoDB you can replace _$getField_ in this function's code with [@asya999](https://twitter.com/asya999)'s [getField() function](https://github.com/asya999/bits-n-pieces/blob/master/scripts/getField.js) which performs the equivalent in older versions of MongoDB.
+However, for earlier versions of MongoDB you can replace _$getField_ in the JavaScript library code with [@asya999](https://twitter.com/asya999)'s [getField() function](https://github.com/asya999/bits-n-pieces/blob/master/scripts/getField.js) which performs the equivalent in older versions of MongoDB.

 ## Sample Collection Data Population

-> _Note, this step is only necessary if you haven't already got some MongoDB database collection that you want to introspect the schema for._
+> _Note, this step is only necessary if you haven't already got a MongoDB database collection that you want to introspect the schema for._

 Via the [MongoDB Shell](https://www.mongodb.com/docs/mongodb-shell/), connect to your MongoDB database and then execute the following to drop any old version of the database (if it exists) and populate a new collection with two made-up documents, each consisting of a hierarchy of nested sub-documents.